 After taking to the skies with the native birds, guests can dive deep into Chicago’s waters at the RiverWorks exhibit.
 This area gives insight into the rivers in Lincoln Park and the rest of the city.

-At this exhibit, visitors learn more about how the waters around Chicago are connected, including the lakes and rivers.
-The focus topics range from the flora and fauna that live in the waters to how the flow and size of rivers change.
+This exhibit teaches visitors more about how the waters around Chicago are connected, including the lakes and rivers.
+The focus topics range from the flora and fauna that live in the seas to how the flow and size of rivers change.

 The RiverWorks exhibit is one of the best interactive displays at the museum.
-It is great for adults and children alike because of its fun and complexity.
+Because of its fun and complexity, it is great for adults and children alike.
 This exhibit makes the Peggy Notebaert Nature Museum one of the best attractions in Lincoln Park.

 The Lincoln Park Neighbourhood is a Great Place to Explore

-Lincoln Park in Chicago, Illinois, is a great area with a fascinating history.
+Lincoln Park in Chicago, Illinois, is an excellent area with a fascinating history.
 The neighbourhood has survived many historical events, such as the Great Chicago Fire and reemerged as one of the most popular areas in the city.

-From the free Lincoln Park Zoo to the interactive exhibits at the Peggy Notebaert Nature Museum, there are tons of things to see and do in the neighbourhood.
-Whether you choose to explore the attractions or simply enjoy the local parks, you’re sure to have a great time at Lincoln Park.
+From the free Lincoln Park Zoo to the interactive exhibits at the Peggy Notebaert Nature Museum, there are many things to see and do in the neighbourhood.
+Whether you explore the attractions or enjoy the local parks, you will have a great time at Lincoln Park.

-If you’re planning a holiday in the Windy City, make sure to check out our list of 10 Exciting Museums in Chicago to Visit.
+If planning a holiday in the Windy City, check out our list of 10 Exciting Museums in Chicago to Visit.